Head and shoulders shot of Lord Tony Hall against a backdrop of wood and leaves

 Head and shoulders shot of Woodland Trust trustee, Julia Knights, with a background of grassland and trees

-A soil and climate scientist, Julia’s career spans over 20 years in biodiversity, conservation and climate change – including in the Senior Civil Service, where she led a team of climate scientists and played a role in the UK’s Net Zero by 2050 legislation.
-Julia also spent 12 years as a diplomat leading science teams in East China, Russia and South America – including oversight of a £150 million UK-Brazil research fund such as for identifying new plant species in the Amazon and Atlantic rainforests.
+A soil and climate scientist, Julia’s career spans over 20 years in biodiversity, conservation and climate change – including in the Senior Civil Service, where she led a team of climate scientists and statisticians to provide the science underpinning the UK's Net Zero by 2050 legislation.
+Julia also spent 12 years as a diplomat in the Foreign & Commonwealth Office, leading science teams in East China, Russia and South America.
+In Brazil, Julia led a £150 million UK-Brazil fund for research including identifying new plant species in the Amazon and Atlantic rainforests.

 Head and shoulders shot of Woodland Trust trustee, Briony Nesbitt, with a background of tree branches